Gamma delta T cell

+TRDC^{+} cells (darkgreen) are γδ T-cells, TRDC^{-}CD3e^{+} cells (red) are αβ T-cells.

 Gamma delta T cells (γδ T cells) are T cells that have a γδ T-cell receptor (TCR) on their surface.
 Most T cells are αβ (alpha beta) T cells with TCR composed of two glycoprotein chains called α (alpha) and β (beta) TCR chains.
 In contrast, γδ T cells have a TCR that is made up of one γ (gamma) chain and one δ (delta) chain.
 This group of T cells is usually less common than αβ T cells.
 Their highest abundance is in the gut mucosa, within a population of lymphocytes known as intraepithelial lymphocytes (IELs).

 The antigenic molecules that activate γδ T cells are largely unknown. γδ T cells are peculiar in that they do not seem to require antigen processing and major-histocompatibility-complex (MHC) presentation of peptide epitopes, although some recognize MHC class Ib molecules. γδ T cells are believed to have a prominent role in lipid antigen recognition.
 They are of an invariant nature.
 They may be triggered by alarm signals such as heat shock proteins (HSP).

 A γδ-T-cell sub-population exists within the epidermal compartment of mice skin.
 Originally referred to as Thy-1+ dendritic epidermal cells (Thy1+DEC), these cells are more commonly known as dendritic epidermal T cells (DETC).
 DETCs arise during fetal development and express an invariant and canonical Vγ3 Vδ1 T-cell receptor (using Garman nomenclature).